AlessandroBertelli/PEFT-LLM/README.md

 ![](images/model_v2.png)

-The quantized model's RAM footprint approximated 20GB, saturating system memory and forcing aggressive OS swapping.
+The quantized model's RAM footprint approximated 20GB, saturating system memory.
 This resulted in extremely high latency and frequently caused the Streamlit interface to crash due to memory timeouts.

 **Final Implementation**: The Optimal Balance (3B Model) The final configuration utilizes Llama 3.2 3B quantized to Q4_K_M.
 This architecture successfully balances the cognitive requirements of the task with the physical limitations of the hardware.